-This story perfectly portrays the moral of “The heart that gives, gathers”—a famous quote from the sixth-century B.C.
-Chinese text of Tao Te Ching, written by the ancient philosopher and sage Lao Tsu.
+This story perfectly portrays the moral of “The heart that gives, gathers”—a famous quote from the 6th-century BC Chinese text of Tao Te Ching, authored by the ancient philosopher and sage Lao Tsu.

-Once upon a time, there lived a beggar who, day after day, sat on the dusty streets to ask for alms and rice from passersby.
-He used the money from begging to buy the firewood to cook himself a meal.
+Once upon a time, there lived a beggar who, day after day, sat in the dusty streets to ask for alms and rice from passersby.
+He used the begged coppers to buy the firewood to cook himself a meal.

 During the night, he covered himself with a few rags and slept under the moon.
-Life on the streets was tough, but as years went by, he became used to this way of living.
+Life on the streets was tough, but as years went by, he was accustomed to this way of living.

-One day, however, the beggar found a glimmer of hope when he heard the Emperor was soon visiting the town.
+One day, however, the beggar clung to a glimmer of hope when he heard the Emperor was soon visiting the town.